Gabriola Island Power and Sail Squadron Policy Manual

 2.5.5 Bridge officers organizing events and activities are to send all information to the Communications Officer as soon as the arrangements are set.

-2.5.6 In all instances the webmaster is to be copied in time for posting to the Squadron's web site before the notices are circulated.
+2.5.6 In all instances the webmaster is to be copied in time for posting to the Squadron's web site at the time the notices are circulated.

-2.5.7 All communications to members shall include references to the website.
+2.5.7 All communications to the membership shall include references to the website.

 2.5.8 When the Communications Officer is away another designate shall follow the protocol.